cescwang85/EQUAL/README.md

 # Introduction for R package EQUAL
 We develop an Efficient admm algorithm via the QUAdratic Loss (EQUAL) for precision matrix estimation.
-More details can be found in the following paper:
-"An efficient ADMM algorithm for high dimensional precision matrix estimation via penalized quadratic loss" by Cheng Wang and Binyan Jiang [(arxiv)](https://arxiv.org/abs/1811.04545).

 This is my first R package and welcome any comments or suggestions.

+# References
+Cheng Wang and Binyan Jiang. "[An efficient ADMM algorithm for high dimensional precision matrix estimation via penalized quadratic loss.](https://arxiv.org/abs/1811.04545)" arXiv preprint arXiv:1811.04545 (2018).

 ## Getting Started
 These instructions will give you a toy example for implementing the package.